 Owner / President

 David has been involved with Vermont Hardwoods since he graduated from high school in 1982.
 He started as an employee in customer service, and purchased the company in 1988.
-David has been married to Rebecca since 1987 and they have two children: Bethany and Jonathan, who is a police officer.
-David is actively involved in a local church as an elder, and considers it a privilege to serve a living God.
-When not studying the Bible, David spends his spare time reading and making his own beer and wine.
+David has been married to Rebecca since 1987 and they have two children: Bethany and Jonathan, both of which are married and live locally.
+David is actively involved in a local church and enjoys Bible study.
+Other hobbies include long distance bicycle riding, reading and making his own beer and wine.
 He loves to travel, especially to Europe, where his father's family still lives.
-Then there is an interest in cars...
+Then there is an interest in cars, especially classics, hot rods and sports cars...

 If there ever was a "key man" at VFH, Jason fills the bill.
 Since he's been here since the old days of "before moulder", Jason has done practically every job there is to do around the shop.
 Jason enjoys his family with his wife Patty.